wesleytian/blog/content/2019/whitney.md

 ---
-title: "We Climbed the Tallest Mountain in the Contiguous US"
+title: "Climbing the Tallest Mountain in the Contiguous US"
 date: 2019-08-11
 showDate: true
 draft: false